Milan Accommodations

 Palazzo della Ragione

-Offering free WiFi, air conditioning, flat-screen TVs, kitchens, kettles and paid airport shuttle service, Milan Retreats Duomo can be found close to Giorgi’s Bar Café (espresso bar), Enoteca Iemmallo (wine store), Peck (dei), Le Eccellenze di Esselunga (deli), Giusti Boutique Milano (Italian grocery store), Spùn Tiramisù (pastry shop), Ciacco (ice cream shop), Giovanni Galli (pastry shop), Loggia degli Osii (historical landmark) and more.
+Nearby: Giorgi’s Bar Café (espresso bar), Enoteca Iemmallo (wine store), Peck (deli), Le Eccellenze di Esselunga (deli), Giusti Boutique Milano (Italian grocery store), Ciacco (ice cream shop), Spùn Tiramisù (pastry shop), Giovanni Galli (pastry shop), Loggia degli Osii (historical landmark)

 Within feet: